 Carry Some Small Luxuries

 Nothing makes a hotel room cozier than the little luxuries you bring from home.
-Comfy bedroom slippers are a good choice, and are perfect for Italian terrazzo floors and cold Canadian nights.
-A soft throw can help keep you warm, and it doesn't take up much suitcase space.
-Another way to indulge yourself is to pack your own shampoo, soap and other toiletries in 100-milliliter, TSA-friendly containers.
-You'll be surrounded by familiar scents as you travel.
+Comfy bedroom slippers are a good choice and are perfect for Italian terrazzo floors and cold Canadian nights.
+A soft throw can help keep you warm in your hotel room and on an airplane, and a throw does not take up much suitcase space.
+Another way to indulge yourself is to pack your own shampoo, soap and other toiletries in 100-milliliter, TSA-friendly containers so that you will be surrounded by familiar scents as you travel.

 Stock the Pantry